Community Board

 Georgie’s involvement in aged care projects with ACON and PCA demonstrates her commitment to improving support for elderly individuals within the LGBTIQ+ community.
 Additionally, her work with HAAG addresses homelessness issues specifically affecting this community.

-Margherita Coppolino is multi-award winning. highly influential disability and inclusion consultant and activist.
+Margherita Coppolino is a multi-award-winning, highly influential disability and inclusion consultant and activist.
 With a strong focus on inclusion and intersectionality, she brings extensive expertise to her work.
 Margherita holds various qualifications and industry accreditations as a Trainer, Mediator, Auditor, and Company Director.

 Throughout her consultancy career, Margherita has developed specialised skills in project management, mediation, facilitation, recruitment, case management, auditing, and keynote speaking.
-She has held several prominent positions as Chair and Company Director in Non-for-Profit organizations since 2013.
+She has held several prominent positions as Chair and Company Director in not-for-profit organisations since 2013.

 Driven by her belief in the power of inclusion, Margherita lives by the business philosophy that “Inclusion is the Key.”
-Through her collaborations with government entities, commercial businesses, and social justice organizations, she strives to empower individuals to act land improve their quality of life, as well as that of others.
+Through her collaborations with government entities, commercial businesses, and social justice organisations, she strives to empower individuals to act and improve their quality of life, as well as that of others.

 Margherita’s expertise extends to providing guidance and support specifically relating to people with disabilities who identify as LGBTIQ+.
 Her unique perspective and experience contribute to her ability to address the intersectional challenges faced by this community.

-Nerida has Graduate Diploma of Business (Organisational Change and Development) RMIT, Graduate Diploma of Business Deakin University, Bachelor of Economics, Monash University.
+Nerida has a Graduate Diploma of Business (Organisational Change and Development) from RMIT, a Graduate Diploma of Business from Deakin University, and a Bachelor of Economics from Monash University.

 Tiffany has worked in policy & advocacy in different community sector settings (including migrant/ refugee/asylum seeker, community legal centres & youth) over the last 30 years.